Chris Partlow: Season 5

 Later that evening, Omar observes Monk's condominium.
 Chris later informs Marlo of Omar's reconnaissance.
 When Omar later attacks Monk's apartment, he walks into a trap: Chris, Michael, Snoop, and O-Dog are lying in wait.
 Donnie is shot dead, but Omar jumps from the balcony to escape, severely injuring his leg in the process.

 With Omar at large, Chris lies low for his own safety, worried about the safety of his girlfriend and children.
 After Kenard kills Omar, Chris is shown to be disappointed, but he readily returns to work.

 In the meantime, Bunk has used DNA evidence to connect Chris with the murder of Michael's stepfather Devar (Chris spat on Devar's corpse).
 Bunk delays arresting Chris as a favor to McNulty and Lester.

 When the police bust a narcotics resupply transaction from The Greeks, Chris is charged with murder, preventing his release on bail.
 Levy represents Chris and Stanfield, and suspects an illegal wiretap due to the speed with which charging documents were produced.

-In an effort to preserve as much of the case as possible, Rhonda Pearlman strikes a bargain with Levy: Levy will convince the Stanfield organization to plead to various charges in exchange for Pearlman's not revealing Levy's bribery of Grand Jury Prosecutor Gary DiPasquale at the city courthouse.
+In an effort to preserve as much of the case as possible, Rhonda Pearlman strikes a bargain with Levy: Levy will convince the Stanfield organization to plead to various charges and in exchange, Pearlman will not reveal Levy's bribery of Grand Jury Prosecutor Gary DiPasquale at the city courthouse.
 Part of this deal involves Chris's pleading guilty not only to murdering Michael's stepfather Devar, but also to all of the bodies found in the vacant buildings, charges which yield a sentence of life without parole.
 Chris willingly takes the life sentence for the Stanfield organization on the condition that his girlfriend and children are taken care of financially.

-Chris is briefly seen during the end-of-season montage conversing amicably with Wee-Bey Brice in the courtyard of the Maryland State prison; they are in a similar situation, both having been primary enforcers for West Baltimore kingpins and now are serving life sentences for committing murders (and taking sole responsibility for some murders they did not commit in exchange for their family being taken care of), at the behest of their respective bosses, all in service of protecting their families and their organizations, in which both organizations dissolved by the end of the series.
+Chris is briefly seen during the end-of-season montage conversing amicably with Wee-Bey Brice in the courtyard of the Maryland State prison; they are in a similar situation, both were primary enforcers for West Baltimore kingpins and now are serving life sentences for committing murders (and taking sole responsibility for some murders they did not commit in exchange for their family being taken care of), at the behest of their respective bosses, all in service of protecting their families and their organizations, in which both organizations dissolved by the end of the series.